openebs/website/src/data/pages/community.md

 ### Commercial Support

 This is a list of third-party companies and individuals who provide products or services related to OpenEBS.
-OpenEBS is an independent open source project which does not endorse any company.
+OpenEBS is an independent Open Source project which does not endorse any company.
 The list is provided in alphabetical order.

 - [Clouds Sky GmbH](https://cloudssky.com/en/)
 - [CodeWave](https://codewave.eu/)